api3dao/old-api3-docs/guides/configuring-airnode.md

 Therefore, try to pick a region and stick to it for this specific deployment.
 If you would like to contribute to related tooling, please join the conversation in [this issue](https://github.com/api3dao/airnode/issues/155).

-`stage` allows the provider to deploy multiple Airnodes with the same provider ID.
+`stage` allows you to deploy multiple Airnodes with the same provider ID.
 For example, the provider may deploy one Airnode with the stage `api3` to serve API3 dAPIs, and one with the stage `public` that serves the public.
 A regular user will have a single deployment, so feel free to set any descriptive name as your `stage`.
 And finally, you probably want your `logFormat` to be set to `json` for your Airnode to log in JSON.